LukeHatton21/HydrogenModel/README.md

 ### Process renewables data into hydrogen production and economics
 Performing the LCOH model run is very computationally expensive and requires ~16 GB working memory on your computer.
 To run the model, run the hydrogen_model.py script with the desired regions and input files.
 This process should yield a set of NetCDF files in the output folder that has been specified, which contain details of the cost, investment requirements and hydrogen output at each MERRA-2 gridcell.

+### Process results into abatement requirements
+The abatement model extension assesses the implications of national emissions factors and emissions savings from electrified end-uses to each model grid cell, computing the requirements for hydrogen end-uses to meet the same level of emissions reductions.
+Outputs are merged with project-level datasets for green hydrogen (e.g., the IEA's Hydrogen Project Tracker) using nearest-grid spatial matching to compare the implications for individual projects.

 ## USAGE INSTRUCTIONS

 First, edit the paths in the hydrogen_model script and ensure that the input folders (DATA, MERRA2_INPUTS/WIND_CF/ and MERRA2_INPUTS/SOLAR_CF) are set up correctly.

 Second, ensure that all the required data files are in the /DATA/ folder.
-Several files need to be downloaded and directly added to that folder, including: [ETOPO_bathymetry.nc](https://www.ncei.noaa.gov/products/etopo-global-relief-model) and [distance2shore.nc](https://catalog.data.gov/dataset/distance-to-nearest-coastline-0-04-degree-grid).
+Several files need to be downloaded and directly added to that folder, including: [ETOPO_bathymetry.nc](https://www.ncei.noaa.gov/products/etopo-global-relief-model) [ember_data.csv](https://ember-energy.org/data/monthly-electricity-data/) and [distance2shore.nc](https://catalog.data.gov/dataset/distance-to-nearest-coastline-0-04-degree-grid).

 Third, decide on the model parameters that you wish to use, including:
  * fract_diff (difference in solar fraction being computed e.g., 0.25 to give results for 0%, 25%, 50%, 75%...)